jorson-chen/inspec_tools/README.md

 ### generate_map

-This command will generate a `mapping.xml` file that can be passed in to the `csv2inspec` command with the `--m` option.
+The `generate_map` sub-command will generate a `mapping.xml` file that can be passed in to the `csv2inspec` command with the `--m` option.
 ```
 USAGE: inspec_tools generate_map
 ```

 ## inspec2csv

-Convert an InSpec json to a csv file
+`inspec2csv` will onvert an InSpec json to a csv file
 ```
 USAGE: inspec_tools inspec2csv [OPTIONS] -j <inspec-json> -o <profile-csv>